wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in newer versions.

 == Changelog ==
+= 4.1 (2011-06-30) =
+* CHANGE: additional option for adding colorbox class to images outside of posts and pages.

 = 4.0 (2011-04-16) =
 * CHANGE: Restructured settings page
 * CHANGE: plugin again compatible to PHP4.